Mugambi-Ian/Ml-Starter-Pack/README.md

 press q to quit

 ### Facial Recognition
-Start the application by running and look at yourself from the camera feed for about 30 seconds and press q to quit:
+Start the application by running the command below and look at yourself from the camera feed for about 30 seconds and press q to quit:
 ```bash
 python ./include/train.py
 ```